imamahasane/BikerZone/README.md

 # Biker Zone

-The Bootstrap CSS framework was used in this project to construct a responsive Manage Landing Page.
+The Bootstrap CSS framework was used in this project to construct a responsive Biker Zone Landing Page.
 I learned how to create a responsive website without using Vanilla CSS here.

 liveDemo: https: